Riyaz350/Shabuj-Global-Redesign/README.md

 To run Waves this webpage on your machine, follow these steps:

-1. Clone the GitHub repository.
+1. Clone the GitHub repository to a folder of your computer.
+2. From that folder open command prompt and install npm.
-2. install npm using "npm i".
+3. install npm using "npm i".
-3. and deploy it to the local server using "npm run dev".
+4. After the installation process is finished deploy the project by typing "npm run dev" and hit enter.
+5. The website should be running in your local host "http://localhost:5173/".
+6. Go to "http://localhost:5173/" in your browser (Chrome recommended) to see the website.